Consequences of the attack on Pearl Harbor

 Japan's attack on Pearl Harbor took place on December 7, 1941.
-The U.S. military suffered 18 ships damaged or sunk, and 2,400 people were killed.
+The United States military suffered 19 ships damaged or sunk, and 2,403 people were killed.
 Its most significant consequence was the entrance of the United States into World War II.
-The US had previously been officially neutral but subsequently entered the Pacific War, the Battle of the Atlantic and the European theatre of war.
+The US had previously been officially neutral and considered an isolationist country with its Neutrality Act but subsequently after the attack declared war on Japan the next day and entered the Pacific War.
+Then on December 11, 1941, four days after the Japanese attack, after the Italian declaration of war on the United States and the German declaration of war against the United States, which Hitler had orchestrated, the US was then at war with Germany and Italy.
+The US then became involved in the Battle of the Atlantic and the European theatre of war as well as with Japan.

 Following the attack, the US interned 120,000 Japanese Americans, 11,000 German Americans, and 3,000 Italian Americans.

 American public opinion prior to the attack

-From the outbreak of World War II on September 1, 1939, to December 8, 1941, the United States was officially neutral, as it was bound by the Neutrality Acts not to get involved in the conflicts raging in Europe and Asia.
-Prior to the attack on Pearl Harbor, public opinion in the United States had not been unanimous.
+From the outbreak of World War II on September 1, 1939, to December 6, 1941, the United States was officially neutral, as it was bound by the Neutrality Acts not to get involved in the conflicts raging in Europe and Asia.
+Before the attack on Pearl Harbor, public opinion in the United States had not been unanimous.
 When polled in January 1940, 60% of Americans were in favor of helping the United Kingdom in the war.
 A majority of Americans believed that the safety of the United States was contingent on the UK winning the war, and an even larger majority believed that the UK would lose the war if the United States stopped supplying war materials.
 Despite this, the same poll reported that 88% of Americans would not support entering the war against Germany and Italy.
 Public support for assisting the United Kingdom rose through 1940, reaching about 65% by May 1941.
 However, 80% disapproved of war against Germany and Italy.
 The only areas where most people favored formally going to war against Germany and Italy were a few western states and southern states.
 Over 50% of those polled in Wyoming said "yes" when asked if the United States should formally enter the war on Britain's side.
 The state of Tennessee, the Tennessee Valley region of North Alabama, all of Georgia and the regions of Western North Carolina, Eastern North Carolina, the South Carolina Lowcountry, the Pee Dee region of South Carolina and Upstate South Carolina were all considered "hot-beds of Anglophilic sentiment" before Pearl Harbor.

 Americans were more unsure on the prospect of conflict with Empire of Japan around the same time frame.
 In a February Gallup poll, a majority believed that the United States should intervene in Japan's conquest of the Dutch East Indies and Singapore.
 However, in the same poll, only 39% supported going to war with Japan, while 46% opposed the prospect.